ProteoWizard/DocumentConverter/README.md

 If no output path is provided conversion will be done in place and is destructive as it rearranges files.

-If you would like shared images to come from an existing shared image path then use the `existingSharedPath` option
+If you would like shared images to come from an existing shared image path then use the `existingSharedPath` option:

     node .\lib\skyline-cli.js --options '
     {
         ""sourcePath"": ""C:/Users/Eduardo/Documents/Tutorials"",
         ""outputPath"": ""C:/Users/Eduardo/Documents/ConvertedTutorials"",
         ""existingSharedPath"": ""C:/Users/Eduardo/repos/pwiz/pwiz_tools/Skyline/Documentation/Tutorials/shared""
+    }'

+If you would like to reconvert the skyline Tutorials directory then you can use the `inPlace` options:

+    node .\lib\skyline-cli.js --options '
+    {
+        ""sourcePath"": ""C:/Users/Eduardo/repos/pwiz/pwiz_tools/Skyline/Documentation/Tutorials"",
+        ""existingSharedPath"": ""C:/Users/Eduardo/repos/pwiz/pwiz_tools/Skyline/Documentation/Tutorials/shared"",
+        ""inPlace"": true,
+        ""regenerateImages"": false,
+        ""invariantFileNames"" : [ ""invariant"", ""invariantDraft"" ]
     }'

 The original skyline document migration used the following options: